 (ii) A right to recover amounts previously collected by the Secretary on the Direct Loan, in whole or in part.

-(2) A borrower may assert a borrower defensea Direct Consolidation Loan that repaid a Direct Loan, FFEL Program Loan, Federal Perkins Loan, Health Professions Student Loan, or Loan for Disadvantaged Students under subpart II of part A of title VII of the Public Health Service Act; or a Health Education Assistance Loan, or Nursing Loan made under part E of the Public Health Service Act which the borrower had a basis for a borrower defense claim prior to the consolidation.

-(3) For loans first disbursed prior to July 1, 2019, the borrower may assert a borrower defense of a Direct Loan consistent with section 685.206(c).
+(2) For loans first disbursed prior to July 1, 2019, the borrower may assert a borrower defense claim consistent with section 685.206(c).

-(4) For loans first disbursed on or after July 1, 2019, the borrower may assert a borrower defense claim consistent with this section.(5) The Department may initiate a recovery action against an institution consistent with paragraph (c) of this section.
+(3) For loans first disbursed on or after July 1, 2019, the borrower may assert a borrower defense claim consistent with this section.

-(6) The Department administers this section consistent with the procedures described in section 685.206(c) and 34 CFR Part 668, Subpart G.

-.
+(4) For purposes of this section, a borrower may assert a borrower defense claim regarding the “provision of educational services” related to the program of study for an act or omission of an institution when such an act or omission concerns areas such as the nature of the institution’s educational program or related resources, the nature of the institution’s financial charges, the outcomes of graduates of the institution’s educational program, the eligibility of the educational program for licensure or certification, the State agency authorization or approval of the institution or educational program, or an accreditor approval of the institution or educational program, or any other act or omission that is defined in (b)(4)(i).

 (b) Borrower defense.

-(1) For loans first disbursed on or after July 1, 2019, the Secretary will discharge the borrower’s obligation to repay a Direct Loan and will refund amounts paid on the loan, in whole or in part, less any amounts already refunded to the borrower from any source pursuant to section 685.206(d)(8), if the borrower establishes a defense by clear and convincing evidence that --
+(1) For loans first disbursed on or after July 1, 2019, the Secretary will discharge the borrower’s obligation to repay a Direct Loan and will refund amounts paid on the loan, in whole or in part, less any amounts already refunded to the borrower from any source pursuant to section 685.206(d)(8), if the the evidence demonstrates to a degree of certainty that is at least at the midpoint between a preponderance and clear and convicing that -- *move to the introduction

-(i) The institution at which the borrower enrolled acted with an intent to deceive, knowledge of the falsity of a misrepresentation, or reckless disregard for the truth in making in deciding to obtain a Direct Loan to enroll or continue enrollment in a program at the institution, and which resulted in financial harm to the borrower;
+(i) The institution at which the borrower enrolled made a misrepresentation related to enrollment at the institution or the provision of educational services upon which the borrower reasonably relied under the circumstances in deciding to obtain a Direct Loan to enroll or continue enrollment in a program at the institution that resulted in financial harm to the borrower;

-(ii) The borrower has obtained, from a court of competent jurisdiction, a nondefault contested State or Federal judgment and was awarded monetary damages against the institution relating to the loan or the provision of educational services for which the loan was obtained; or
+(ii) The borrower has obtained, from a State or Federal court of competent jurisdiction, a final, definitive judgment rendered in a contested proceeding and was awarded monetary damages against the institution relating to enrollment at the institution or the provision of educational services for which the loan was obtained; or

-(iii) The borrower has obtained, from an arbitrator or a hearing official in a State or Federal administrative tribunal agreed to by the borrower and the institution, a nondefault contested judgment, or equivalent final determination, and was awarded monetary damages against the institution relating to the loan or the provision of educational services for which the loan was obtained.
+(iii) The borrower has obtained, from an arbitrator or a hearing official in a State or Federal administrative tribunal agreed to by the borrower and the institution, a final, definitive judgment, or equivalent final determination, rendered in a contested proceeding and was awarded monetary damages against the institution relating to enrollment at the institution or the provision of educational services for which the loan was obtained.

+(iv) For the purpose of (b)(1)(ii), a “final, definitive judgment rendered in a contested proceeding” includes a Proof of Claim filed against the bankruptcy estate of the institution once the claim is adjudicated in a contested matter or adversary proceeding, such that the claim is no longer contingent, disputed, or unliquidated in a case arising Chapter 11 of the Bankruptcy Code, or allowed by a trustee in a case arising under Chapter 7 of the Bankruptcy Code.